abhishekab619/morphstrata/README.md

 ## Setup

-Notebooks were developed and run on Google Colab with an NVIDIA L4 GPU (22.5 GB VRAM).
+Notebooks were developed and run on Google Colab with the L4 runtime.
 Adjust the `PROJECT_ROOT` and drive mount paths at the top of each notebook to match your environment.

 **Dependencies:**